dojo/docs/dojox/mobile/faq.rst

 I cant seem to run Dojo Mobile pages on Android devices, what am I doing wrong?
 -------------------------------------------------------------------------------

-Usually, the only problem we see with Android devices is that there is a known bug in the Android WebKit browser implementation that does not allow files starting with an underscore '_' character to be loaded from local file system (for example when using Dojo Mobile in conjunction with PhoneGap to create a native app).
+There is a known bug in the Android WebKit browser implementation that does not allow files starting with an underscore '_' character to be loaded from local file system (for example when using Dojo Mobile in conjunction with PhoneGap to create a native app).
 The way around this problem is to create a built version of your files (you'll want to do this anyway for performance).